 Part-examination at The faculty of Mathematics and Natural Sciences

-There may be changes in mandatory assignments due to the corona situation.
+There may be changes in part-examinations due to the corona situation.
 See the semester page or Canvas for information about your courses, or contact MN Student Information for questions.

 Updated March 27 at 11:06.

 A part-examination includes examinations during the teaching period that are part of the basis for setting marks.
 A part-examination is normally worth less than 50 % of the final mark.